5 school-aged children chatting in a corridor

 When can we say a client has recovered from stuttering?

-Fortunately, a group of researchers has been looking at this question recently in the context of early stuttering (Einarsdóttir et al., 2020 – see below for full citation).
+Fortunately, a group of researchers has been looking at this question in the context of early stuttering (Einarsdóttir et al., 2020 – see below for full citation).

 Before we get to their interesting findings, let’s revisit some of what the evidence tells us (and doesn’t tell us) about stuttering and recovery: